SPECFEM/specfem2d/README_MANUAL.txt

 snapshot_rhop_alpha_beta*****
 which are the primary moduli kernels and the phase velocities kernels respectively.

-Note: At the moment, adjoint simulations do not support anisotropy, attenuation, and viscous damping.
+Note1: At the moment, adjoint simulations do not support anisotropy, attenuation, and viscous damping.
+Note2: You will need S****.AA.BHX.adj, S****.AA.BHY.adj and S****.AA.BHZ.adj
+to be present in OUTPUT_FILES even if you are just running an acoustic or poroelastic adjoint simulation.
+S****.AA.BHX.adj is the only relevant component for an acoustic case.
+S****.AA.BHX.adj and S****.AA.BHZ.adj are the only relevant components for a poroelastic case.

 --------------------------------------------------
                COUPLED SIMULATIONS